samson-sofun/deepdf/README.md

 It has been verified under several CPU architectures, such as x86 / x64 / MIPS / arm, which can cross system platforms, but only Linux Debian version has been made.

 ### Installation
-To use the library you must first install it in the same location as your Qt installation.
+You can install it into the system for easy use.
 Here is an example on Linux/Mac:

 ```sh
 git clone <url>